atilla777/mob/README.md

 * Slim
 * Bootstrap
 * Gvim with vundle plugins
-2) Testing and code linting:
+2) Testing (BDD and TDDD approaches was used) and code linting:
 * RSpec
 * Factory Girl
 * Capybara